Recent advances in computational techniques have allowed the design

 which included core side

-chains at positions a, d, and h, -amino
+chains at positions a, d, and h,

 butyric acid at positions e, i, and k, and alanine elsewhere, was used